salfaris/shared-kmbook-content/content/lifestyle/transportation.md

 In Londoner’s terms, tube refers to LRT-like transportation which covers only London, and are mostly deep underground.
 Trains are bigger (like MRT) and cover the UK (like ETS).

-I don’t understand how the ‘lines’ in Tube Map work.
+## I don’t understand how the ‘lines’ in Tube Map work.
 Just like how LRT have Kelana Jaya Line, Ampang Line, Sri Petaling Line.
 It’s just the same, but different names.
-You can explore this website.
-If it will help you guys, we can arrange a video call session to explain the transportation of London.
+You can explore this [website](https://tfl.gov.uk/maps/track/tube) to learn more about tube maps.
+Get in touch with a senior if you need someone to explain it to you.